Interest Rate Buydowns With Sellers Concessions On Purchase

 - VA allows up to 4% sellers concessions

-- Fannie Mae and Freddie Mac allows 3% sellers concessions for owner occupant properties and 2% sellers concessions for investment homes
+- Fannie Mae and Freddie Mac allow 3% sellers concessions for owner occupant properties and 2% sellers concessions for investment homes

-- Jumbo Mortgages allows up to 3% sellers concessions
+- Jumbo Mortgages allows up to 3% of sellers concessions

-- NON-QM Loans allows up to 6% sellers concessions
+- NON-QM Loans allows up to 6% of sellers concessions

 Sellers Concessions For Closing Costs And Buying Points

-Sellers concessions can only be used for closing costs and not down payment on a home purchase.
+Sellers concessions can only be used for closing costs and no down payment on a home purchase.

-Here are examples of closing costs on a home purchase
+Here are examples of closing costs on home purchase:

 - Title charges